NCBI-Hackathons/RNA-Seq-in-the-Cloud/Cloud_Cheat_Sheet.md

 |Server information| Refer to the pinned post Slack (`#help-desk` channel)|
 |Additional Tools|`gs://ncbi_hackathon_aux_tools/`|

+## How the data was generated
+We start with SRA run data pulled from NCBI and align it with hisat2 onto gs://ncbi_sra_rnaseq/refs/GCA_000001405.15_GRCh38_no_alt_plus_hs38d1_analysis_set.*.ht2
+Unmapped reads then are assembled using skesa into denovo contigs and aligned with hisat2 onto the contigs.
+The merged BAM file is stored on the bucket.
+BAM files are sorted and indexed, for each BAM there is a flagstat and counts files.
+The counts are also stored in the BigQuery table rnaseq.genescounts.

 ## General GCP Advice

 ### BigQuery (a.k.a bq)